alexiv-tn65/llm_telegram_bot/readme.md

 - session for all users are separative (by chat_id)
 - local session history - conversation won't be lost if server restarts.
 Separated history between users and chars.
 - nice "X typing" during generating (users will not think that bot stuck)
-- buttons: continue previous message, regenerate last message, remove last messages from history, reset history button, new char loading menu
+- buttons: impersonate, continue previous message, regenerate last message, remove last messages from history, reset history button, new char loading menu
 - you can load new characters from text-generation-webui\characters with button
 - you can load new model during conversation with button
 - "+" or "#" user message prefix for impersonate: "#Chiharu sister" or "+Castle guard".
 Or even ask bot generate your own message "+You"